mikeclement/autopilot_bridge/README.md

     ...
 ```

-where 'bridge' is an instance of the MAVLinkBridge class in mavbridge\_core.py
+where 'bridge' is an instance of the MAVLinkBridge class in MAVLinkBridge.py.
-(itself not a module!).
 init() can use this instance to register ROS subscriber and service handlers,
 MAVLink message handlers, and timed event handlers.
-See mavbridge\_core.py for
+See MAVLinkBridge.py for
 details, and the included modules for examples.
 Note that (by convention only) publishers, subscribers, and services ought
 to be prefixed with the module name; hence module 'foo' publisher 'bar'